Healthy Homes Assessment Pakowhai

 Pakowhai Moisture Ingress & Drainage

-Keeping your rental property safe from dampness isn’t just about the inside It’s about having to ensure there is somewhere for surface or ground water, and prevent it from getting inside.
-When it is about damp and water, it’s frequently not apparent that it can cause a lot of trouble and end up causing damages to your investment and affecting the tenant’s health.
+Keeping your rental property safe from dampness isn’t just about what’s inside the building; you have to make sure there is somewhere for rain, surface or ground water and to prevent it from getting into the building.
+When it comes to moisture and damp it’s typically those concerns that you aren’t aware of that could become a major issue and cause the property to suffer and affecting the tenant’s well-being.

-Properties that are rented must have effective drainage to remove rainwater, storm water and groundwater, with an appropriate runoff or outfall.
-Making sure that the water has a proper place to go, and it doesn’t get sucked into buildings is an essential part of maintaining your property’s dry.
+Rental properties should be equipped with effective drainage to remove storm water, surface water, and groundwater, with the proper outfall or runoff.
+Making sure the water has a location to go and that it doesn’t get sucked into buildings is an essential part of keeping your property dry.

-Alongside the drainage system that will prevent moisture from entering, if your property has an enclosed space between floorboards and surface, a ground moisture barrier should be put in place if it is reasonably practicable to do so.
+In addition to a drainage system to prevent moisture from entering, if your property has an enclosed space between floorboards and ground, a ground moisture barrier must be installed if it’s reasonably practicable to install it.

-A ground moisture barrier is generally a polythene sheet laid over the ground, to block any moisture in the ground from getting into the structure.
-It also helps in preventing from causing damage to the flooring insulation.
+A ground moisture barrier is generally an insulating sheet of polythene laid over the ground, in order to block any moisture from the ground from rising into the property.
+It also helps prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection